ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 **Here are my two key questions**:

 1. Over the past decade, which country has emerged as the top beneficiary per capita from the IDA's funds?
-2. India is one of the largest beneficiaries for many IDA projects.
-The project names are hard to understand.
-It would be nice to get a simpler understanding of how these projects are categorized.
-How can these projects funded by the IDA in the past 10 years be categorized in simpler terms?
+2. How can the many projects supporting India in the past decade be categorized in simple terms?

 By applying SQL to this data-rich context, I shed light on both these questions.
 So, let's embark on this journey, using SQL as our compass to navigate the vast ocean of global development funding data.